-The instruction in the Paralegal Certificate Program is practice-oriented and relates to those areas of law in which paralegals are in most demand.
-Students will be trained to interview witnesses, investigate complex fact patterns, research the law, prepare legal documents, and assist in preparing cases for courtroom litigation.
-This program will help students increase their office's efficiency, productivity, and billable hours as well as learn new marketable job skills.
+The University of Georgia's Paralegal Certificate Program builds the knowledge and skills necessary for a career as a paralegal.
+The course is practice-oriented and focused on those areas of law in which paralegals are in most demand.
+The course trains you to interview witnesses, investigate complex fact patterns, research the law, prepare legal documents, and assist in preparing cases.

 The Paralegal Certificate Program is offered in partnership by the University of Georgia Center for Continuing Education and the Center for Legal Studies.